DATES CONFIRMED: 2026 ILLINOIS WING SUMMER ENCAMPMENT - JULY 11-18, 2026 FAQs | IL Wing Summer Encampment

 I am a new senior member and am interested in encampment.
 Do I need any special training or experience to attend encampment?

-No. The only requirement for training is the completion of Cadet Protection Policy Training (CPPT) which can be done through the Absorb application in e-services.
+No. The only requirements for training is the completion of Cadet Protection Policy Training (CPPT) and Cadet Required Staff Training (RST) which can be done through the Absorb application in e-services.
 A great job for senior members attending their first encampment is Training Officer.
 Training Officers work with the cadets throughout the day, assisting both the basic (first year attendee) cadets and the cadet staff with advice, providing words of encouragement, and sharing life experiences that aid the cadets.
 Another bonus of attending encampment is that it qualifies as an event that senior members can use when advancing through the senior member promotional process.

 I am a senior member and am the parent of a cadet that will be attending encampment.
 Could I (or should I) attend encampment as well?